Blog Post

 Fig. 4: Facebook Pixel

-Users in the B2B space typically need around 12 touchpoints to convert.
-The likelihood of conversion is significantly higher for users who have previously interacted with your website than for those without a prior connection.
+Users in the B2B sector typically require around 12 touchpoints to convert.
+The likelihood of users converting, who have had prior contact with your website, is significantly higher than without any prior contact.

-Read the Facebook Marketing Guide – Now What?
+Facebook Marketing Guide Read – Now What?